-This Coconut Mango Chicken recipe is baked to perfection as is soaks up warm spices and the delicious flavors of the fruit.
+This Coconut Mango Chicken recipe is baked to perfection as it soaks up warm spices and the delicious flavors of the mango chicken marinade.
 It's a super comforting entrée and is perfect over rice or noodles.

 And by loved, I mean we could drink the sauce.
 Perhaps with a straw.
 There was simply no such thing as too much for this deliciousness.

 It's a perfect, and sometimes unexpected, burst of sweet and savory flavors.
-Thus, I was excited to give this mango sauce a go.
+So I was excited to give this mango chicken marinade and sauce a go.

 I remember that my mom would sometimes just order a giant container of the sauce to have on hand.
 Never mind the chicken!